sjp/sjp-site/content/projects/selectr.md

 title = "selectr"
 +++

-The selectr package for [R](https://www.r-project.org/) parses [CSS3 Selectors](https://www.w3.org/TR/css3-selectors/) and translates them to [XPath 1.0](https://www.w3.org/TR/xpath/) expressions.
-It is an R port of the [cssselect](https://pythonhosted.org/cssselect/) package for Python.
+The selectr package for [R](https://www.r-project.org/) parses [CSS Selectors](https://www.w3.org/TR/selectors-4/) and translates them to [XPath 1.0](https://www.w3.org/TR/xpath/) expressions.
+It was originally an R port of the [cssselect](https://pythonhosted.org/cssselect/) package for Python but now supports additional selectors.
 Development occurs on GitHub in the [selectr](https://github.com/sjp/selectr) repository.

 The main purpose of this package is to make working with (X)HTML and